EmanuelMariusNicu/color-game/README.md

 This button once pressed it shows you the game rules.
 ![image](https://user-images.githubusercontent.com/108750655/200618333-e9641549-2589-420e-ace8-22792473edf9.png)
 ## Play Button
-The play button is located under the board game and let s you start the game.
+The play button is located under the board game and let you start the game.
 Without choosing a medium or hard level by default will start an easy game.
 ![image](https://user-images.githubusercontent.com/108750655/200617809-62c8383b-0cd3-4e27-9cdb-e008c4b01e0b.png)
 ## Message Display